JohnQuiruz/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?
+  * it looked like a number guessing game.
 - List at least two concrete bugs you noticed at the start
   (for example: "the hints were backwards").
   * the attempts allowed in the sidebar says 8, while the attempts left in the UI says 7